dalibo/emaj/docs/en/otherFunctions.rst

 The function returns the number of tables and sequences contained by the group.

-This *emaj_snap_group()* function generates one file per table and sequence belonging to the supplied tables group.
+This *emaj_snap_group()* function generates one file per table and sequence belonging to the supplied table group.
 These files are stored in the directory or folder corresponding to the second parameter.

 New files will overwrite existing files of the same name.